 Iron is an essential mineral that helps maintain healthy blood in our bodies.
 Iron helps to carry oxygen from your lungs to other parts of your body.
 Without sufficient iron in the blood, the body is unable to transport oxygen as efficiently, resulting in a condition called anemia.
 There are several types of anemia, but I’m referring specifically to Iron Deficiency Anemia.
 Anemia can cause several different symptoms, including fatigue, easy bruising, dizziness, shortness of breath, pale skin, and heart palpitations.
 If you experience any of these symptoms, please bring them to your doctor’s attention.
 Anemia is diagnosed with a simple blood test.

 There are two types of iron, heme iron and non-heme iron.
 Heme iron is only found in animal protein, like poultry, shellfish, and other meats.
 Non-heme iron is found in plant-based products, such as lentils, spinach, and nuts.
 Unfortunately, for us vegetarians, heme iron is more readily absorbed by the body.
-A diet rich in non-heme iron requires additional factors for absorption, such as vitamin C. This salad recipe is rich in non-heme iron sources, so I made sure to add extra vitamin C to aid in its absorption.
+A diet rich in non-heme iron requires additional factors for absorption, such as vitamin C. This salad recipe is rich in non-heme iron sources, so I added extra vitamin C to aid in its absorption.

 Vegetarian Lentil Chili Recipe Ingredients